Every term used across Soomario products, explained in plain English.

 - Leverage

 - Borrowing capital to increase position size.
 5x leverage means a $1,000 deposit controls a $5,000 position.
 Amplifies both gains and losses proportionally.
 A 10% price move at 5x = 50% gain or loss on your capital.
+See: Perpetual Futures Explained.

 - Liquidation

 - When an exchange forcibly closes a leveraged position because losses have consumed the trader's margin.
 Triggers a market sell (or buy) at whatever price is available, often cascading into further liquidations.
-See: Liquidation Zones Explained
+See: Liquidation Zones Explained.

 - Max Pain Zone